MaciejFigat/MERN_SocksShop/backend/README.md

 3. paths in app.js
 4. in HomeScreen.js - const pageNumber = match.params.pageNumber || 1, also in useEffect - dispatch
 5. Create Paginate.js - component that uses React-bootstrap component Pagination
+6. in HomeScreen - render the Paginate component, keyword={keyword && keyword} - this means if keyword exist then use keyword keyword={keyword ? keyword : ''} - ternary operator - if it exists then use keyword if not just an empty string ('')

+## adding Paginate.js into admin ProductListScreen

+## carousel with highest rated products
+_backend:_
+1. new productController - getTopProducts
+await Product.find({}).sort({ rating: -1 }).limit(3) - (sort rating -1) means ascending order, limit to 3 products
+2. into productRoutes
+_frontend:_
+1. constants + reducer + add to store
+2. now I need to call the action to fetch those products: productActions- _listTopProducts_
+3. creating new component ProductCarousel.js
 ## shortcuts for VSC
 duplicate line
 Shift + Alt + Up/Down